Sell smarter, not harder

 A person in a polka dot shirt uses a calculator and a laptop at a desk.
 Papers and a notebook with a pen are nearby.

-To start making money on Etsy, you need to know your costs.
+To start making money on Etsy, you need to understand your costs.
 Add up your overhead expenses and Etsy fees – the right price keeps your profit margins sustainable.

 Etsy sellers typically cover these fees: